Skip to content

 2. Point a new brain container at the restored DB.

-3. Verify the audit chain: z4j-brain audit verify.
+3. Verify the audit chain: z4j audit verify.

 4. Agents auto-reconnect (their tokens are still valid - token hashes are in the restored DB).